Why Your Location Pages Don’t Rank (And How to Fix Them)

 Example of a Mobile-Friendly Website

-Today, most people use their phones to browse the internet.
-Because of this, Google now looks at mobile versions of websites first when ranking them.
-If your site isn’t easy to use on a phone, it can hurt your chances of showing up high in search results.
+These days, pretty much everyone uses their phone to browse the internet, like all the time.
+So now Google actually checks the mobile versions of websites first when deciding how to rank them.
+That means if your site isn’t easy to use on a phone, or it looks weird or hard to tap around, it can really hurt your chances of showing up high in search results.
+Basically, if your site isn’t mobile-friendly, people and Google are both less likely to pay attention to it.

 2. Location-Specific Keywords